robcarver17/pysystemtrade/docs/futures.md

 The next stage is to store *multiple prices*.
 Multiple prices are the price and contract identifier for the current contract we're holding, the next contract we'll hold, and the carry contract we compare with the current contract for the carry trading rule.
 They are required for the next stage, calculating back-adjusted prices, but are also used directly by the carry trading rule in a backtest.
 Constructing them requires a roll calendar, and prices for individual futures contracts.

-We can store these prices in eithier Arctic or .csv files.
-The [relevant script ](/sysinit/futures/multipleprices_from_arcticprices_and_csv_calendars_to_arctic.py) gives you the option of doing eithier or both of these.
+We can store these prices in either Arctic or .csv files.
+The [relevant script ](/sysinit/futures/multipleprices_from_arcticprices_and_csv_calendars_to_arctic.py) gives you the option of doing either or both of these.

 <a name="back_adjusted_prices"></a>
 ## Creating and storing back adjusted prices